Anton495/bybit-data-downloader/README.md

 | `FIAT` | `--fiat` | Fiat pairs | BTCEUR, ETHBRL, SOLGBP |
 | `LEVERAGED` | `--leveraged` | Leveraged tokens | BTC3LUSDT, ETH3SUSDT, ADA2LUSDT |
 | `OTHER` | `--other` | Other stablecoins (DAI, RLUSD, USDE, etc.) | BTCDAI, ETHRLUSD, BTCUSDE, BTCUSDQ |

-Groups are mutually exclusive — each symbol matches at most one group.
-Symbol lists are fetched from the server at runtime and filtered by group regex.

 ### Verification — bybit_verify_groups.py